KonMam/kafka-replay-cli/README.md

 A lightweight, CLI tool for dumping and replaying Kafka messages using [Parquet](https://parquet.apache.org/) files.
 Built for observability, debugging, and safe testing of event streams.

+**Use it to:**
+- Safely test event streams without impacting production.
+- Debug complex Kafka flows by replaying exact message sets.
+- Apply filters, transformations, and throttling for precise control.

 ---

 ## Features